20 Years of Landscape Change: Apr 11-June 11

 Mount Kerkeslin and the Athabasca River

 Exhibition of a series of in-situ paintings by Rob Shields of Mount Kerkeslin seen from the Athabasca River in the Canadian Rockiesʻ at the Jasper Yellowhead Museum, 400 Bonhomme St. Jasper Alberta.
+Open 10-5 Thurs-Sun then open every day after May 19.

-I returned to the same spot over twenty years, making sketches of Mount Kerkeslin in the Canadian Rockies just south of Jasper from a beach along the Athabasca River.
-These paintings continue a tradition of “plein aire” sketching in the mountains and in Canadian landscape art generally.
+These paintings continue a tradition of “plein air” sketching in the Rockies and in Canadian landscape art generally.
+Done at one site on the Athabasca River, the paintings witness the changing composition and colour of the forests, the river, seasons and the rising tree line on Mt.
+Kerkeslin from 2005 to 2025.
 The paintings unintentionally reflect what drew my attention that day.
 They show the light and colours, the limits and conditions on site when they are made, sometimes being altered or damaged by rain and snow.

 Mountain Pine Beetle 2014-20

+The Mountain Pine Beetle affected Jasper National Park primarily from 2014 to 2020.
 The beetles are indigenous to the west coast and lodgepole pines common in British Columbia.
 However, their population increased due to warm winters when they were able to overwinter just below the bark of trees.
-Blown over the Rockies by summer windstorms, the Mountain Pine Beetles expanded their diet to Jack Pines to infest more that 2.4 million hectares (5.93 million acres) of forest in Alberta by 2019, killing nearly all of the pine trees in affected areas including Jasper.
+Blown over the Rockies by summer windstorms, the Mountain Pine Beetles expanded their diet to Jack Pines to infest more that 2.4 million hectares (5.93 million acres) of forest in Alberta by 2019, killing nearly all of the pine trees in affected areas including Jasper National Park.

 Jasper Wildfire 2024